The final exam is cumulative. In addition to the concepts

 possible.
 The program will inform the user whether the hidden number

-up into a main function and at least one additional function.
+up into a main program and at least two additional functions.

 The following is a sample run of the program: